Effective Message Hiding with Order-Preserving Mechanisms: Experiments

-To prove the effectiveness of our purposed components.
-We first evaluate the performance of~\opme, ~\opmd~and~\gmif.
-Later, go into the details of the~\opme~and~\opmd.
-As shown in~\cref{tab:ablate_OPME_OPMD_GMIF}, we evaluate the efficacy of our order-preserving mechanism in~\opme~and~\opmd, as well as the global interaction design in~\gmif, by progressively scaling down our model.
-We do this by gradually removing~\opme,~\opmd, and~\gmif~to establish a baseline model, and then conducting message hiding training using COCO with a 4 BPP payload.
-In the absence of these components 2D convolution layers are utilized.
-It becomes apparent that the absence of both \opme~and \opmd, as well as \gmif, hinders the model's ability to effectively hide the secret message within the cover image.
-A model employing only \gmif~can enhance accuracy through more efficient message-image fusion.
-However, the inclusion of \opme~and \opmd~substantially improves message recovery accuracy, underscoring the importance of preserving the sequential order of the message during encoding.
+As illustrated in ~\cref{tab:ablate_OPME_OPMD_GMIF}, to assess the effectiveness of our order-preserving in~\opme~and~\opmd~and global interaction design in~\gmif, we scale down our model by removing the~\opme~and~\opmd~and~\gmif~step by step to set up a baseline model, then perform the message hiding training at a 4 BPP message payload.
+In their absence, these components are replaced with 2D convolution layers.
+It is evident that the absence of both~\opme~and~\opmd~and~\gmif~prevents the model from successfully hiding the secret message within the cover image.
+A model using only~\gmif~can boost accuracy via more effective message-image fusion.
+The involvement of~\opme~and~\opmd~significantly increases the accuracy of message recovery, highlighting the effectiveness of preserving message sequential order in message encoding.